08 Aug Richard and Matilda Creaghe, Their Life and Times

 Class Two: Good farm or townhouses with up to nine windows.

 Class One: All those superior to Class Two.

 Of Clanwilliam’s 52,430 inhabitants, 84.6-percent lived in Class Three or Four mud dwellings.
 The poverty in which these people lived cannot be overstated (Marnane, p.51).
-As can be seen by the photo below, Castle Park House was a Class One dwelling.
+As can be seen by the photo below, the twenty-eight room Castle Park House was a Class One dwelling.